GDPR-Relevant Privacy Concerns in Mobile Apps Research: A Systematic Literature Review: Study Design

 \rev{We applied the above criteria as filters across the selected databases.
 However, slight adaptations were necessary to accommodate the available options in each platform.
 For instance, criteria \textit{I1--I3} were fully applicable in ScienceDirect, Scopus, and SpringerLink.
 IEEE Xplore and the ACM Digital Library do not allow for explicit domain specification.
 This limitation is nonetheless acceptable since both platforms are focused on computer science and related scientific fields, and hence any irrelevant papers were subsequently excluded during the assessment step.
 In ACM Digital Library, journal (articles) and conference proceedings must be selected separately, requiring manual merging of the resulting lists.
 In DBLP, filters must be split by paper type and publication year, with results to be aggregated afterwards.
 Web of Science lacks options for specifying the domain, publication period, or paper type.
 Similarly, GoogleScholar does not support filtering by paper type or research domain. }

 The number of retrieved papers from each source are listed in \rev{the second column of} Table~\ref{tab:final_queries}. \rev{We note that the results presented in this study reflect the state of the art as of October 2023.} Querying the regular databases resulted in a collection of 484 papers, distributed across the different databases as follows: 181 from ACM Digital Library, 70 from IEEE Xplore, 129 from ScienceDirect, 26 from Scopus, and 78 from SpringerLink.
 As noted earlier, we also queried indexing systems for additional potentially missing papers.
 Consequently, we retrieved 132 additional papers, including 100 papers from Google Scholar, 17 papers from the Web of Science, and 15 papers from DBLP.
-As for Google Scholar, we considered only the first 10 pages of results\rev{; we checked the results in the following pages and confirmed that they were not relevant to the objectives of our study. } \rev{ Following best practices, we did snowballing and further used the search string in dedicated venues.
-This process has not resulted in identifying any new papers that were not previously identified in our paper retrieval step. } Our paper extraction phase resulted in a total of \textit{616 papers}, which were then passed on to the next phase for further analysis.
+As for Google Scholar, we considered only the first 10 pages of results\rev{; we checked the results in the following pages and confirmed that they were not relevant to the objectives of our study. } \revv{Following best practices, we performed snowballing and further applied the search string to dedicated venues.
+This process did not lead to the identification of any new papers that had not already been identified during our paper retrieval step. } Our paper extraction phase resulted in a total of \textit{616 papers}, which were then passed on to the next phase for further analysis.